tcgerhard/isymonitor/README.md

 Installation:

 1.  git clone https://github.com/tcgerhard/isymonitor.git
+2.  npm install
-2.  copy isyconfig-install.js to isyconfig.js
+3.  copy isyconfig-install.js to isyconfig.js
-3.  edit isyconfig.js to include the hostname or IP address of your isy and change the credentials as needed
+4. edit isyconfig.js to include the hostname or IP address of your isy and change the credentials as needed

 There is a very basic http listener on the port configured via isyconfig.httpPort.
 It supports the following: